This mayo-less potato salad with capers and dill is a low-effort, high-impact summer side perfect for any cookout or barbecue.

 - Potatoes: Baby potatoes (a.k.a. new potatoes) are best because they have a creamy texture, mildly sweet flavor, and keep their texture well after boiling.
 But larger potatoes work too: go for Yukon Golds or butter potatoes, and cut them down to a similar size.

 - Dill: Boiled potatoes and dill are a match made in heaven.
-But if you already have parsley or cilantro on-hand, you can add some of those too.
-A bit of fresh oregano or tarragon would also be nice.
+A bit of fresh oregano or tarragon would be nice here too, if you have some on hand.

-- Garlic: A tiny bit of raw garlic is key.
-Pass it through a garlic press or grate it on a Microplane for optimal distribution throughout the salad.
+- Garlic: Pass it through a garlic press or grate it on a Microplane for optimal distribution throughout the salad.

 - Mustard: Dijon is my fave here, but brown mustard also works.